10 Reasons to Take a

 4. It can enrich your career path

 Many PDC graduates end up working in environmental restoration, community projects, organic farms or homesteads.
-There is a multitude of paths to apply permaculture knowledge, and each path presents an opportunity for income.
 People who already have jobs can benefit from applying their permaculture knowledge to increase efficiency and find more meaning in their work.

 5. Provides a constructive outlet for creative passions

 Permaculture designs are not only functional; they are beautiful.
 Whether you are designing a community garden or sustainable home, there is lots of room for creativity and aesthetics in any permaculture design.

 6. It teaches you how to foster positive relationships with communities and the natural world

 As Jono Neiger sums up in his book The Permaculture Promise, “Permaculture is about rebuilding

 “Permaculture is about rebuilding much needed relationships with the people, land and systems that support us.”

 7. You will meet people who have similar interests